Stephen Archer: Ireland

 Archer has represented Ireland at underage levels up to Under-20.
 He received his first senior call-up when he was selected in the Ireland Wolfhounds squad for their game against England Saxons in January 2012.
 He went on to make his Wolfhounds debut against England Saxons on 28 January 2012.

 Archer was selected on the bench for Ireland's 2013 Six Nations Championship game against France on 9 March 2013, his first senior call-up, though he did not come on during the 13–13 draw.
 Archer made his senior debut for Ireland a week later, coming off the bench against Italy.
 On 23 October 2013, Archer was named in the Ireland squad for the 2013 Autumn Tests.
-He came off the bench against Australia on 16 November 2013 to win his second, and, so far, last, cap.
+He came off the bench against Australia on 16 November 2013 to win his second, and last cap.

 Archer came off the bench for Ireland Wolfhounds against England Saxons on 25 January 2014.
 He was named in the Ireland squad for the 2014 Guinness Series on 21 October 2014.
 Archer was named in the Emerging Ireland squad for the 2015 World Rugby Tbilisi Cup on 19 May 2015.
 He started in the opening 25–0 win against Emerging Italy on 13 June 2015.
 Archer started in the 33–7 win against Uruguay on 17 June 2015.
 He also started in the 45–12 win against Georgia on 21 June 2015, a win which secured the tournament for Emerging Ireland.